wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/OS-OpenSource-List.md

 - [os-series #Project# #Scratch#](https://github.com/davidcallanan/os-series): Write Your Own 64-bit Operating System Kernel From Scratch.

 - [SerenityOS #Project#](https://github.com/SerenityOS/serenity): SerenityOS is a love letter to '90s user interfaces with a custom Unix-like core.
 It flatters with sincerity by stealing beautiful ideas from various other systems.

+# File System

+## Sync

+- [Syncthing #Project#](https://github.com/syncthing/syncthing): Syncthing is a continuous file synchronization program.
+It synchronizes files between two or more computers.
+We strive to fulfill the goals below.
+The goals are listed in order of importance, the most important one being the first.